mattschneble/weather-forecast-planner/README.md

 ## Description

 This project was assigned to me to create a weather dashboard to help with planning potential vacation destinations.
 This will show the current weather status as well as a future 5 day forecast.
+I was unable to successfully generate an API call, regardless of the assistance I was offered.

 [Visit the Deployed Site](https://mattschneble.github.io/weather-forecast-planner/)

 ## Usage

-This page is to be used to test your general knowledge across a variety of subjects.
-This quiz has 10 questions and will award you 25 points per correct question, while deducting 15 seconds if an answer is wrong.
+This page is to be used to get the weather information for cities across the United States

 ![Screenshot of Dashboard](INSERT SCREENSHOT HERE)
 ![Screenshot of Dashboard](INSERT SCREENSHOT HERE)